 To Err Is Human and

 Crossing the Quality Chasm.

 Robert M. Wachter, MD is Professor and Chair of the Department of Medicine at the University of California, San Francisco (UCSF).
-The department leads the nation in NIH grants and is generally ranked as one of the best in the U.S. He is author of 300 articles and 6 books.
-He coined the term “hospitalist” in 1996 and is often considered the “father” of the hospitalist field, the fastest growing medical specialty in the U.S. history.
+The department leads the nation in NIH grants and is generally ranked as one of the best in the U.S. He is the author of 300 articles and 6 books.
+He coined the term “hospitalist” in 1996 and is often considered the “father” of the hospitalist field, the fastest-growing medical specialty in US history.
 He is past president of the Society of Hospital Medicine and past chair of the American Board of Internal Medicine.
 He has written two books on safety and quality, including

 Understanding Patient Safety, the world’s top-selling safety primer.
 His 2015 book,